Symptom

 |

-Possible Causes
+Possible causes

-Cause | Details | Steps Given For |
+Cause | Details | Steps given for |

 ---|---|---|

-Slow Backend Server | The backend server that is processing the API request is too slow due to high load or poor performance. | Public and Private Cloud users |
+Slow backend server | The backend server that is processing the API request is too slow due to high load or poor performance. | Public and Private Cloud users |

-Slow API Proxy processing by Edge | Edge takes a long time to process the API request due to high load or poor performance. |
+Slow API request processing by Edge | Edge takes a long time to process the API request due to high load or poor performance. |

-If the backend server is very slow and/or taking a long time to process the API request, then you will get a 504 Gateway Timeout error.
-As explained in the section above, the timeout can occur under one of the following scenarios:
+If the backend server is very slow or takes a long time to process the API request, then

 - Message Processor times out before backend server responds.